bgazanion/WAYA/README.md

 ## Description

 WAYA is made to help you keep information on people you know: friends, family, colleagues.
-Use WAYA's graphical interface to create and update notes on persons.
+Use WAYA's graphical interface to create and update notes on people.

 ![Example](images/example_person.png)